School won't support EHCP — the platform builds your application pack | EHCP Clarity

 Under the Children and Families Act 2014, a parent or carer has the right to request an EHC needs assessment at any time.
 The local authority must decide whether to carry out the assessment.
 The school does not have a veto over your request.

-Write directly to the LA's SEND team — not to the school.
-The LA must respond within 6 weeks.
+Write directly to the local authority's SEND team — not to the school.
+The local authority must respond within 6 weeks.
 If they refuse, you have the right to appeal.

 What the school's role actually is

-If the LA agrees to carry out an EHC needs assessment, it will ask the school for advice and information as part of the assessment.
+If the local authority agrees to carry out an EHC needs assessment, it will ask the school for advice and information as part of the assessment.
 The school must provide this within 6 weeks.
 However:

 • The school cannot prevent the assessment from happening

-• The LA weighs all evidence — not just the school's view
+• The local authority weighs all evidence — not just the school's view

 • Your parent statement and any professional reports you provide matter equally